gsaisuresh/PD_WorkShop_using_OpenLANE_sky130nm/README.md

 #### From Software Applications to Hardware

 Application software enters into a block called as system software, and system software in turn converts the application program into a binary language, these binary numbers which are the output of assembler are fed to hardware.
+If a user wishes to run a certain application software on a computer, it first enters the OS and corresponding output of OS is in the form of C/C++/Java program which must be converted into instructions by the compliler.
+The ouput of the compiler is hardware dependent.
+These instructions go as inputs to the assembler which outputs binary language that the hardware logic in the chip layout can make sense of.
+According to the bits received, the digital logic consisting of gates performs the function required by the user of the application software.

 ![Screenshot (7455)](https://github.com/gsaisuresh/PD_WorkShop_using_OpenLANE_sky130nm/assets/135144937/b4854ed4-7c6c-48b1-aa8f-01ac6aa47502)